Impact of COVID-19 Skip to main content

 obesity2Smoking

-*According to the CDC, severe outcomes of COVID-19 are defined as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death.4
+*The United States Centers for Disease Control and Prevention (CDC) defines severe outcomes of COVID-19 as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death.4

-List is in alphabetical order and is not a complete list or in order of risk.
+List is not in alphabetical order and is not a complete list or in order of risk.

 exclamicon